radcheb/Tweet-kafta-to-Storm/README.md

 # Tweet-kafta-to-Storm
-A demo of how kafka can be used when analysing a tweets streaming with storm
+A demo of how kafka can be used when analysing tweets streaming in storm.